-- b) A legitimate need for the services has been clearly identified and documented in advance of requesting the services and entering into the arrangements; - c) The criteria for selecting services are directly related to the identified need and the persons responsible for selecting the service have the expertise necessary to evaluate whether the particular experts and advisors meet those criteria; - d) The extent of the service is not greater than is reasonably necessary to achieve the identified need; - e) The contracting company maintains records concerning, and makes appropriate use of, the services; - f) The engaging of Patient Organisations is not an inducement to recommend a particular medicinal product; - g) The compensation for the services is reasonable and does not exceed the fair market value of the services provided.
-In this regard, token consultancy arrangements must not be used to justify compensating patient organisations; - h) In their written contracts with Patient Organisations, companies are strongly encouraged to include provisions regarding an obligation of the Patient Organisation to declare that they have provided paid services to the company whenever they write or speak in public about a matter that is the subject of the agreement or any other issue relating to that company; - i) Each company must make publicly available a list of patient organisations that it has engaged to provide paid-for services see Article 5.c. above.
+- a) A written contract or agreement that has been concluded in advance, which specifies the nature of the services to be provided and, subject to clause (g) below, the basis for the payment of those services; - b) A legitimate need for the services, which has been clearly identified and documented before the services are requested and the agreement is concluded; - The criteria for selecting services are directly related to the identified need and the persons responsible for selecting the service have the expertise necessary to evaluate whether the particular experts and advisors meet those criteria; - d) The extent of the service is not greater than is reasonably necessary to achieve the identified need; - e) The contracting company maintains records concerning, and makes appropriate use of, the services; - f) The engaging of Patient Organizations is not an inducement to recommend a particular medicinal product; - The compensation for the services is reasonable and does not exceed the fair market value of the services provided.
+In this context, token consultancy arrangements must not be used to justify compensating patient organisations; - h) In their written contracts with Patient Organizations, companies are strongly encouraged to include provisions regarding an obligation of the Patient Organization to declare that they have provided paid services to the company whenever they write or speak in public about a matter that is the subject of the agreement or any other issue relating to that company; - Each company must make publicly available a list of patient organisations that it has engaged to provide paidfor services - see Article 5(c) above.